CartoDB/carto.js/doc/api_methods.md

 ### layer.invalidate()

 Refreshes the data.
 If the data has been changed in the CartoDB server those changes will be displayed.
 Nothing happens otherwise.
 Every time a parameter is changed in a sublayer, the layer is refreshed automatically, so there's no need to call this method manually.
-New in V3.

 ### layer.setAuthToken(_auth_token_)